Skukuza: Nombolo Mdhuli Conference Centre

 The Nombolo Mdhuli Conference Centre, named after a corporal who served in the park from 1919 until 1958, was built in the early 2000s to provide a larger, more modern conference facility at Skukuza with facilities for up to 500 people, with up to four breakaway rooms with a variety of configurations.
 This conference centre is also air conditioned.
 The facility has hosted multiple international conferences, including the 15th Annual Savanna Science Network Meeting in 2017 and the 2019 Species on the Move conference.

 Medical Facilities

-A private medical practice, Kruger Park Doctors, is run by Dr. Nardus Visser to serve residents and visitors at Skukuza and surrounding areas.
+A private medical practice, Kruger Park Doctors, serves residents and visitors at Skukuza and surrounding areas.
 Special dispensation to enter Kruger Park via Paul Kruger Gate in order to visit the doctor is provided, as long as the doctors' receptionist stamps the form.
 The doctors also provide 24-hour emergency services.
 The closest full hospital is Nelspruit Medi-Clinic, a 260-bed private hospital.
 Skukuza Airport has an air ambulance, which allows quick transport to hospitals such as that in Nelspruit.

 Activities

 As the biggest camp in the park with a sleeping capacity well in excess of 500, Skukuza offers a wider variety of activities than most of the camps in the park.
-This comes at the cost of having to share your activities with many others, which is less likely at the smaller lodges.
+This comes at the cost of having to share activities with many others, which is less likely at the smaller lodges.
 Skukuza also has an AM Spa, which is open seven days a week.